Lopolin-LP/custom-discord-themes/dnd-disable-dc/README.md

 Removes everything in Discord when on DnD.
 Yes, no distraction, what DnD should be.

+IMPORTANT: If you are still in a channel, messages will be marked as read, so go to the "Friends" tab or similar to prevent this.

 *Note: there may be very slight performance issues while interacting with the client while this theme is active.
 There may also not be any issues.
 You've been warned.*

 ![Showcase](./showcase.png) *I love this showcase, the reason is nothing interesting*